From Mr Tim O'Brien

 President of BAUS

-A highlight for any President of BAUS is to bestow the Association’s medals on the worthy recipients at the annual meeting.
+A highlight for any President of BAUS is to bestow the Association’s medals on the worthy recipients at the annual congress.
 Once again, this year’s recipients are hugely distinguished, and all add to the incredible timeline of distinction since 1945.
-To Howard Kynaston, Mani Menon, Andrew Dickinson, Sri Sripisad and Bhaskar Somani, I extend my warmest congratulations on behalf of all the members of BAUS.
+To David Ralph, Olivier Traxer, Caroline Moore, Nitin Shrotri, Duncan Summerton and Shekhar Biyani, I extend my warmest congratulations on behalf of all the members of BAUS.

 It goes without saying that we are grateful to our sponsors who have put money into the congress to make it a success.
 There has been a fantastic response to the commercial opportunities at the congress this year, which probably reflects a desire within industry to rebuild those relationships that may have gone a little quiet in the last two years.
 The pandemic created huge uncertainty around commercial sponsorship of surgical associations but, fortunately, industry support for BAUS never wavered.
 This year we have created far more time in the programme for networking in the exhibition, so be sure to take advantage of that.

 Thank you, too, to Harry Heald, Annabelle Masham, and Athene Madden in the BAUS office who have worked tirelessly to curate the programme, chasing speakers, sponsors, guests, Presidents (!), hosts, medallists, chairs, venues, crèche, hotels and menus.
 There has been a smooth efficiency to the process, and I congratulate them on a job well done.